ceph/ceph/README.md

 This assumes you make your build dir a subdirectory of the ceph.git checkout.
 If you put it elsewhere, just replace `..` in do_cmake.sh with a correct path to the checkout.
+Any additional CMake args can be specified setting ARGS before invoking do_cmake.
+See [cmake options](#cmake-options) for more details.
+Eg.

+    ARGS="-DCMAKE_C_COMPILER=gcc-7" ./do_cmake.sh

 To build only certain targets use: